 On behalf of all of us at Vaya Health, I am pleased to present to you this latest edition of our Provider Operations Manual.
-This manual contains vital information for Vaya Network Providers serving individuals with needs related to mental health, substance use disorders and intellectual and/or developmental disabilities.
+This manual contains vital information for Vaya Network Providers and Practitioners serving individuals with mental health needs, substance use disorders and intellectual and/or developmental disabilities.